Working at Woldingham

 All staff receive free lunches and refreshments.

-Once completed, return your completed application and cover letter to hr@woldinghamschool.co.uk with a supporting letter.
+Once completed, return your application and cover letter to hr@woldinghamschool.co.uk.

-This is an open campaign, and as such we reserve the right to close this role early should the right candidate be appointed.
+We encourage early applications, and as such reserve the right to close the role early should a suitable candidate be appointed.

 Woldingham School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 An enhanced DBS report will be required for the successful candidate.